gloves

 The food processing industry has valued silverlined gloves for many years.
 While Nitrile gloves have often replaced them, silverlined gloves are still preferred in many circumstances.
 There are a few points that make silverlined more suitable for various tasks.

 Let’s start with the term silverlined.
 This is an Australian term, which refers to the smooth ‘grey’ glove interior.
 This smooth texture is designed to make donning more efficient.
 The exterior of the glove (typically blue in the food industry) has a raised surface texture.
 Some common textures are honeycomb, fish-scale, pebble, sand patch or diamond.
 These are all excellent forms of grip to ensure ease of use...
 Sand patch is typically used in wet environments, while fish scale and diamond are more suitable for a dry environment, although these are interchangeable.
 Silverlined gloves are often referred to as ‘washing-up gloves’ as they are used in a domestic environment.
-They are the ideal heavy weight disposabl
+They are the ideal heavy weight disposable

 Read more »